Appliance acceptance submissions

 If any of the products critical components are changed, a new test report is required so approval of the altered product can be granted prior to being implemented into production.

-- Products not covered above, subject to the support of regulatory authorities on the basis of compliance with AS3645 Essential requirements for gas equipment.
+- Products not covered above, subject to the support of regulatory authorities through a risk review procedure.

 Type B Appliance accepted safety case